How the Nervous, Endocrine, and Reproductive Systems Interact

 Structure and Function

-- Central Nervous System (CNS): Processes information and is the control center for the body.
+- Central Nervous System (CNS): Processes information and directs responses.

-Neurons communicate through electrical impulses and neurotransmitters, allowing for rapid response to stimuli.
+Neurons communicate via electrical impulses and neurotransmitters, enabling quick responses.

 Autonomic Nervous System

-- Sympathetic Nervous System: Prepares the body for ‘fight or flight’ responses.
+- Sympathetic Nervous System: ‘Fight or flight’ responses.

-- Parasympathetic Nervous System: Promotes ‘rest and digest’ activities.
+- Parasympathetic Nervous System: ‘Rest and digest’ activities.

 The Endocrine System: Hormonal Regulation